I have been sitting in front of my laptop for an hour or two now trying to write an article. My target is to write just two articles a week.

 I do have a basic content strategy that I keep on my notepad to guide me in blogging.
-However, in some days (like today), I have been staring blankly at the list but no idea is coming into my head.
-I’m experiencing what they call, a writer’s block.
+However, on some days (like today), I have been staring blankly at the list but no idea is coming into my head.
+I’m experiencing what they call, writer’s block.

 I feel bored.
 I’m trying to control my urge to binge-watch again on Netflix as I just spent the whole night watching Castle Rock Season 1.